 5. Fill up a memory bag

 Give each student a brown paper bag, then ask them to decorate the front and add some reflections about the year on the other three panels.
 Then, each student adds 10 items from the year to their bag, with notes about why each is important.
 Finish up by having each kid lay out their items on their desk.
-Have a gallery walk around the room for everyone to see each others’ selections.
+Have a gallery walk around the room for everyone to see one another’s selections.

 Learn more: Runde’s Room